Christopher Gross

-Christopher Gross is an American chef and businessman.
-He is the owner of Christopher's & Crush Lounge, located in Biltmore Fashion Park in Phoenix, Arizona.
+Christopher Gross is an American chef and businessman owning, Christopher's at Wrigley Mansion (located in Biltmore Circle in Phoenix, Arizona).
+Currently, his third restaurant concept.

 Recognition

 In 1995, Gross won the James Beard Award, and in 1997 he was the first chef in Arizona to win the Robert Mondavi Culinary Award of Excellence.
 Food & Wine magazine named Gross one of America's 10 Best New Chefs in 1989.
 In 2016 he was presented with the Lifetime Achievement Award from the Scottsdale Culinary Hall of Fame.

-Christopher's current endeavor is Christopher's Restaurant and Crush Lounge at the Biltmore Fashion Park, Phoenix, Az.
-It consistently earns recognition, including 2015 Best French Restaurant from Phoenix New Times, 2015 Award of Excellence from Wine Spectator, and 2015 Diner's Choice from Open Table.
+Christopher's past endeavor, Christopher's Restaurant and Crush Lounge at the Biltmore Fashion Park, Phoenix, Az.
+It consistently earned recognition, including 2015 Best French Restaurant from Phoenix New Times, 2015 Award of Excellence from Wine Spectator, and 2015 Diner's Choice from Open Table.